minagerges2310/Manara_Solutions_Project/readme.md

 - Amazon VPC (Virtual Private Cloud): Provides a logically isolated section of the AWS Cloud to launch resources.

 - IAM (Identity and Access Management): An IAM Role was attached to the EC2 instances to provide secure, role-based access to other AWS services without needing to store credentials on the instance.

+- IAM (Identity and Access Management): An IAM Role was attached to the EC2 instances to provide secure, role-based access to other AWS services without needing to store credentials on the instance.

 ## Deployment Steps